loosewheel/lwscratch/readme.txt

 On the rare occasion a program may be too large in data to be remembered in the internal space.
-If this occurs, a cassette will not copy the program a send a chat message to the player, and a robot will not dig and send a chat message to the player.
+If this occurs, a cassette will not copy the program and send a chat message to the player, and a robot will not dig and send a chat message to the player.
 If it is too large it will be an inventory item in the program sheet that's causing it.
 You could just remove this item to retain the program.